course overview

 how to apply

-3 stages
+4 stages

-be invited to audition
+Sign up to audition

-receive an offer
+Receive an offer and enrol

 auditions